sybrew/the-seo-framework/readme.txt

 		* When using WPML, the URLs are now converted much faster than before.
 		* TODO On plugin activation and deactivation, the options are now automatically toggled from options autoload.
 		 	* For non-developers, this means that this plugin won't stack up on your website's memory after deactivation.
 Unlike many other plugins.
+	* **Changed:**
+		* The URL generation now uses WordPress default home URL generation, rather than our own.
 	* **Updated:**
 		* Knowledge Graph Social Profile links' placeholders and example profile redirect links.
 	* **Fixed:**
 		* When using WPML, alternative languages' terms and taxonomies URLs are now correct.
 		* wpForo plugin compatibility has been implemented, so canonical URLs, titles and descriptions are always correct on wpForo pages.
 			* This only works if bbPress isn't active.
+		* Home URL ports are now also considered.
 		/
 		* TODO EdgeHTML in-post metabox' contents overflowed when placed in the sidebar.
 		* TODO (third party issue) https://wordpress.org/support/topic/author-archives-title-changes-with-recent-updates/